jamessimone/james-coding-blog/posts/lwc-composable-modal.md

 This is a clean departure from the example modal that's part of the LWC-recipes on Github.
 Like the [example pager I've also shared](/lwc-composable-pagination), I wrote this article to help people bridge the gap between the simple examples shown on Trailhead/Github and the practical, complicated edge-cases associated with actually using a component like this in production.

 I hope you've enjoyed the latest in the [Joys Of Apex](/).
 Writing about Lightning Web Components has proven to be extremely satisfying, and I may spend some time documenting the tests for a component like this next if there is enough interest.
 When I first started writing about LWC ([in comparison to React](/react-versus-lightning-web-components)), I had assumed that the usage of Jest was already very established within the SFDC community.
 Since then, I've had some feedback (and seen some questions online) that have made me realize people are still hungry to see testing examples.
 Either way, thanks for walking this road with me!

+**Edit** -- many thanks to reader and [SFXD Discord](https://discord.gg/xaM5cYq) frequenter **havana59er** for his contributions to the article.
+His investigation into assigning the `tabindex` property to different sections of the modal, additional `handleModalLostFocus` handler, and short-circuit feedback for `renderedCallback` were all excellent.
+I'm much obliged, and the modal is better off!